Sutton 58: Gamma Real Estate takeover

 An auction for the development site was approved in September 2016, and a December auction date was scheduled two months later.
 Gamma Real Estate acquired the site at auction, and it announced revised plans for the site.
 The plans called for a 67-story structure with 125 apartments across about 262000 ft2.
 Concurrently, efforts to rezone the area proceeded.
 In April 2017, the initial rezoning proposal was released and was initially met critically.
 That same month Gamma Real Estate closed on the property.
 As part of the rezoning, buildings within the rezoned area were required to have 45 to 50 percent of their bulk below a height of 150 ft.
 Therefore, either the structure would have to be limited to 260 ft, or the proposed 800 ft tower would need to have extremely narrow upper stories, which Gamma opposed.

 The rezoning was approved in November, and after an initial decision to grant an exemption was reversed, construction work was halted by the end of the year.
 At the time, the foundation was nearly completed.
 Work resumed in June 2018 following approval from the Board of Standards and Appeals, although the project's opponents continued their efforts to halt construction.
 Construction rose above street level in June 2019 and facade installation began that December.
 In August 2020, the skyscraper topped-out and facade installation passed the halfway point.
 The last portions of cladding were installed in June 2021, and by August crown installation was progressing.
-Completion is estimated by the end of 2021.
+The building was completed in 2022.